DavidCuadradoB/Rover-Mars-Kata/Readme.md

 * Try to use parameterized test
 * The Rover needs to be in a plateau.
 Could there are several rovers in the same plateau
 * There are a lot of logic in the rover.
 Try to simplify it.
-* Throw an exception when the command is incorrect
-* Pass r,l,m instead R,L,M